-As someone who began his travels in Iberia—at one end of the Roman Empire—you can imagine how thrilled I was to see the other side.
+As someone who began his travels in Iberia —at one extreme of the Roman Empire— you can imagine how thrilled I was to see the other side.
 Darío had wanted to see Jordan for a long time, so celebrating the completion of his Ph.D. seemed like a great excuse to go.
 Although we cut Syria from the original plans (for obvious reasons), I was excited to visit another corner of the planet.

 Everyone warned us that the capital of Amman wasn’t worth much time, but of course I found it fascinating & would have liked to have stayed longer.
 Still, a visit to the citadel in the haze before groups swarmed in made a great playground for the imagination.
 Spectacular views prompted our first political chat with out guide, seeing hundreds of Palestine immigrant housing projects that dominate the landscape (top photo).
 Inside the citadel, some of the Temple of Hercules remains intact… & by the size of his hand, he would have towered over everything!